filtho/ContrastiveLosses/README.md

 `$ apptainer run --nv image.sif`

+Python3.10 is installed in this container, so if you use this, you might need to explicitly run with Python version 3.10, so in the example below on genetic data, run

+`$ python3.10 run_gcae.py train ... `

 ### Virtual environment specification
 As an alternative, the file requirements.txt contains the needed packages.
 Creating a python venv, and executing `pip install -r requirements.txt`